Bitcoin Cash To The Moon In 2019?

 Bitcoin itself continued under its fixed set of rules, while Bitcoin Cash developed its own distinct set of trading rules and acquired its own path of growth in the process.

-While Bitcoin remains the largest of all the cryptocurrencies, Bitcoin Cash comes in at a fifth place.
+While Bitcoin remains the largest of all the cryptocurrencies, Bitcoin Cash comes in at 19th place.

 Is Bitcoin Cash safe?